-To make the most of your technical cycle clothing, you really need a base layer for each season; to maximise warmth in the winter months, and manage moisture in the summer.
+To make the most of your technical cycle clothing, you really need a base layer for each season.
+This will maximise warmth in the winter months and excess manage moisture in the summer.
 Having a good base layer can significantly improve your riding comfort and enjoyment in all seasons.

-The fabric you opt for will depend on your budget, and what you intend to use the product for: Merino wool is normally more expensive than polyester, due to the expense of sourcing the material.
-However, it is worth spending more if use the layer frequently, or for longer rides.
+The fabric you opt for will depend on your budget and what you intend to use the product for.
+Merino wool is normally more expensive than polyester due to the expense of sourcing the material.
+However, it is worth spending more if you use the layer frequently or for longer rides.

 Ensure you get a base layer that fits you well.
 Base layers are designed to be a second skin, so close-fitting profiles are vital.
 Sizes vary between manufacturers so check the size guide on individual products.